 - If you're a fan of fall flavors, try these easy apple cider cupcakes.

-- These smoking halloween mocktails are a show stopper at any halloween party and go great with gluten free Halloween candy while the kids are doing a Halloween activities printable.
+- These smoking halloween mocktails are a show stopper at any halloween party and is great while the kids are doing a Halloween activities printable.

 Need an EASY and delicious breakfast, lunch, dinner or dessert?